 Hosting providers have different packages for pretty much every hosting type.
 You can choose any of their Basic, Standard, Elite or Pro plans.
 Some firms offer a longer list.
 You can also pick Managed WordPress Hosting.
-This plan cost you anywhere between $3.95-$11.95.
+These plans can cost you anywhere between $3.95-$11.95.

 CMS Platform- WordPress

-And finally, WordPress is a CMS platform for creating and placing your online store elements into the right spot.
+And finally, let's talk about CMS Platforms.
+WordPress is a CMS platform for creating and placing your online store elements into the right spot.
 Think of it as the architecture of your house.
 You can download the core WordPress software from WordPress.org.

 We all know, WordPress is a free and open source CMS platform.
 But, the basic functionality may make you feel frustrated as your website grows.
 Luckily, many plugins for WordPress are free as well.
 Additionally, you can use a free/demo version of a plugin and get most of your work done.